softbrix/shatabang/README.md

 To create the configuration file it simplest if you run the shatabang_config.sh script from the root directory.

 `` ./install_scripts/shatabang_config.sh ``

+# Why Shatabang
+Now days it's hard to come up with a unique name both on companies and products.
+One morning during the summer of 2016 I shouted "Shatabang" when I solved one of the problems I was working with.
+I guess it was some what inspired by Alkimedes who shouted Eureka when he found Archimedes' principle.
+Although heureka already had a meaning (I have found (it)), the meaning of Shatabang is still to be defined.

+My personal definition of Shatabang is: _I have solved it!_